pgmpy/pgmpy/README.md

 Contributing
 ------------
-Issues can be reported at our [issues section](https://github.com/pgmpy/pgmpy/issues) or via mail, or gitter.
+Issues can be reported at our [issues section](https://github.com/pgmpy/pgmpy/issues).
-We will try our best to solve the issue at the earliest.

-Before opening a pull request , have look at our [contributing guide]( https://github.com/pgmpy/pgmpy/blob/dev/Contributing.md)
+Before opening a pull request, please have a look at our [contributing guide]( https://github.com/pgmpy/pgmpy/blob/dev/Contributing.md)

 Contributing guide contains some points that will make our life's easier in reviewing and merging your PR.

-If you face any problems in pull request, feel free to ask them at mail or gitter.
+If you face any problems in pull request, feel free to ask them on the mailing list or gitter.

-If you have any new features, please have a discussion on the issue tracker or the mailing list before working on it.
+If you want to implement any new features, please have a discussion about it on the issue tracker or the mailing list before starting to work on it.

 Testing
 -------